jamval 2025 feb 14-16

 No, you will not need to reserve a room at the Sheraton to attend JamVal, but you will need to have a valid wristband to participate in any of the scheduled activities such as workshops, teacher-led jams, etc.

 Q9.
-Where will the scheduled activities such as workshops, teacher-led jams, etc. be held?
+Where will all of the scheduled activities be held (workshops, teacher-led jams, etc?

 Q10.
 Will there be a Kids’ Academy at JamVal?